rabauke/mpl/README.md

 MPL will neither bring all functions of the C language MPI-API to C++ nor provide a direct mapping of the C API to some C++ functions and classes.
 Its focus lies on the MPI core message passing functions, ease of use, type safety, and elegance.
-This library is must useful for developers who have at least some basic knowledge of the Message Passing Interface and would like to utilize it via a more user friendly interface.
+This library is most useful for developers who have at least some basic knowledge of the Message Passing Interface and would like to utilize it via a more user friendly interface.